eth-easl/cachew_experiments/README.md

 As a prerequisite, you must have Cachew installed locally on your machine, if you intend to run it locally.
 To do this, download the Cachew wheel file using `gsutil cp gs://cachew-builds/tensorflow-2.8.0-cp39-cp39-linux_x86_64.whl .` and install it using: `python -m pip uninstall -y tensorflow && python -m pip install tensorflow-2.8.0-cp39-cp39-linux_x86_64.whl`.
 Note that this will uninstall your local tensorflow library.
 As a consequence, we recommend you use a virtual environment.

-In the `local` directory, you will find a set of scripts which which are useful for deploying Cachew locally (where each entity in the deployment runs in its own local process).
+In the `local` directory, you will find a set of scripts which are useful for deploying Cachew locally (where each entity in the deployment runs in its own local process).
 This folder also contains a `README.md`, detailing some of these components.

 ## Artifact Evaluation

 Browse to the `deploy` directory.
-Here you will find the scripts required to automatically set up and tear down a VM set up for artifact evaluation.
+Here you will find the scripts required to automatically set up and tear down a VM for artifact evaluation.

 ### Prerequisites